CDLUC3/mrt-doc/reports/minio-qumulo-sdsc.md

 ✅ 14. create/retrieve/verify/delete 1T file: successful (19h 31m 12s)
 ```

-A separate test 1-TiB test using `cos crvd` to distinguish upload and
+A separate 1-TiB test using `cos crvd` to distinguish upload and
 download times showed about 7h 7m upload, 12h 41m download, for a total of
 19h 48m.